sorennelson/cs640-final-project/README.md

 This project is COVID-19 Instagram posts emotion detection (anger, fear, joy, and sadness) in relation to images of East Asian people.
 The basic task is to apply an emotion detection model trained on twitter dataset to instagram posts and examine the relation between emotion and the existence of East Asian people.
 The bonus task is to build a model for detecting whether there is an Asian person in the instagram posts images.

+For a detailed description of the project and results see our [Final Report](COVID-19%20Instagram%20Emotion%20Detection%20-%20Project%20Report.pdf).

 ## Dependencies

 Python 3.8